neelsmith/greeklang/fst/notes/tour.md

 - not treating compound forms as a morphological mapping
 - not treating part of speech in traditional sense: reflects instead the analytical categories (which *are* traditional!)

+## Testing

+Two testing systems are included.
+Invoke them with:

+- `gradle test`.
+Unit tests for system development.
+- `gradle analyseTests`.
+Tests and analyses a dynamically defined set of stems and inflectional rules.
+You can use this to debug and develop your own parser.

 ## Utilities and debugging